redbadger/crux/docs/src/part-2/effects.md

 We will look at writing capabilities in the next chapter, but for now, it's useful to know that their API often doesn't return `Commands` straight away, but instead returns command builders, which can be converted into a Command, or converted into a future and used in an `async` context.

-To help that make more sense, lets look at how Commands are typically used.
+To help that make more sense, let's look at how Commands are typically used.

 ## Working with Commands

 The intent behind the command API is to cover 80% of effect orchestration without asking developers to use `async` Rust.
-We will look at the `async` use in a minute, but first lets look at what can be done without it.
+We will look at the `async` use in a minute, but first let's look at what can be done without it.

 A typical use of a `Command` in an update function will look something like this: